MicroEJ/docs/Tutorials/tutorialInstrumentJavaCodeForLogging.rst

 .. note::

    The default Platform implementation of the ``Trace`` library prints the events to the console.
-   See :ref:`trace_implementations` for other available implementations such as `SEGGER SystemView <https://www.segger.com/products/development-tools/systemview/>`_ tool.
+   See :ref:`trace_implementations` for other available implementations such as :ref:`systemview` tool.

 Log with the Message Library
 ----------------------------